 Signs in Their Proper Place

-When Acts 1:7 is read in context, it prevents us from shifting the center of gravity away from obedience.
-It reminds us that the Father governs history, and that governance does not require our management.
+When Acts 1:7 is read in full context, it performs a specific function: it prevents the center of gravity from shifting away from obedience and witness toward speculation and monitoring.
+The Father governs history.
+That governance does not require our management.

 The Security of Fixed Authority